wilsonmar/LoadRunner/random_birthdate_js/README.md

     CAUTION: Single quotes are used within JavaScript functios because there may be double quotes surrounding them.

-10.Paste this into the HTML pane:
+10.Paste this code into the HTML pane:

     ```
     <form>